Brendan-wallace-nash/demo-repo/README.md

 ## local development

-1. Open index.html in your browser.
+1. Open index.html in your browser!